poobymallon/data-science-cpenkava-2025/data-science-curriculum-build/challenges/c07-monte-carlo-assignment.md

 - What would be a *valid* way to make your CI more narrow?
-  - you could boot strap more times (which gets computationally expensive quite fast) or increase your n value at the beginning (which involves collecting more data points), so both have their trade offs but would allow you to narrow your confidence interval
+  - you could boot strap more times (which gets computationally expensive quite fast) or increase your n value at the beginning (which involves collecting more data points), but only one will make the CI more narrow.
+Ultimately, the CI captures the mean trend and can only be made narrower by increasing the sample size - the number of bootstraps will just shift the center of the CI.
+So the valid way here would be to increase the sample size n for each bootstrap.

 # References